CodingErik/teamGenerator/README.md

 ```

-* Below is a demo of what the applicatio.
+* Below is a demo of what the application.

 ![Employee Summary 1](./Assets/10-OOP-homework-demo-1.png)
 ![Employee Summary 2](./Assets/10-OOP-homework-demo-2.png)